 Intermittent reinforcement is when we receive rewards or other positive things at irregular intervals.
 This is different from continuous reinforcement, when we receive it regularly.
 As an example, say you have a big red button in front of you that you can push to receive a delicious Lindor chocolate.
 Continuous reinforcement would be if you receive a chocolate every time you push the button.
 Intermittent reinforcement would be if you only receive a chocolate some of the times you push the button, while other pushes give you nothing, or possibly even something nasty such as an electrical shock.

 Intermittent reinforcement dysregulates us and messes with our head.
-Another reason why these toxic relationships can be so hard to let go of, as they are seldom ever toxic all the time.
+This is a large part of what drives trauma bonds, and is another reason why these toxic relationships can be so hard to let go of, as they are seldom ever toxic all the time.
 If they were, they would in fact be much easier to walk away from.
 But when there’s occasional positive moments sprinkled in-between all the toxicity and cruelty, it makes us crave those positive moments that much more, as it offers us a relief from those bad parts.
 It is this intermittent reinforcement which ironically can make abusive relationships much more addictive than healthy relationships.
 A vital step is learning to realize that this relief is a temporary and fleeting thing, before the cycle of abuse starts up again.

 It is also related to why people develop gambling addictions.
 The odds are stacked against someone so that, more often that not, they will lose money.
 Yet there is just enough of a possibility of reward that people will keep at it anyway, in the hopes of eventually scoring a win.
 And if/when they do get that win, it will feel that much sweeter and more satisfying (even if they already lost so much money getting to it in the first place).
 A casino that gave people regular, consistent rewards would be pretty cool.
 But of course it could never happen because then the casino would lose money and go out of business.